“I’ve been working on this for so long, it should be better by now…”

 It doesn’t help that we also tend to have exaggerated expectations and time frames with inner work.
 This is a subject for another time.
 If you’ve been on calls or classes with me, you have likely heard it discussed.

 I’ve been a professional musician since I was a teenager.
-There’s rarely been a day in the last two decades where I haven’t been playing or practicing for 4+ hours per day (pre-covid at least, though things are coming back quickly.)
-It’s my primary profession and passion, I’ve spent an incredible amount of time playing, studying and have real world experience with many greats.
+There’s rarely been a day in the last two decades where I haven’t been playing or practicing for 4+ hours per day (pre-covid at least.
+The world is changing rapidly) It’s always been my primary profession and passion, I’ve spent an incredible amount of time playing, studying and have real world experience with many greats.
 I’m writing this from the hotel for a festival performance.

 There are a thousand things I could list where, musically speaking, I’m nowhere near where I always thought I “should” be by now.